Company Voluntary Arrangement (CVA)

 What is the difference between a CVA and an MVL?

-A CVA is designed to prioritise a profitable future for a business in financial difficulty.
+A Company Voluntary Arrangement is designed to prioritise a profitable future for a business in financial difficulty.
 A business will still be allowed to trade in a CVA.

 Call one of our compassionate experts at 0800 088 2142.